 You want your iPhone apps on your car screen, you want to see your iPhone on the big screen as you drive, you want to stream your iTunes through the car stereo, you want it all, but you want it an Apple.

-The workaround is to install a carplay compatible car stereo and upgrade it to Carplay iOS with a USB Carplay adaptor (Amazon).
+The workaround is to install a carplay-compatible car stereo and upgrade it to Carplay iOS with a USB Carplay adaptor (Amazon).
 This will stream your iPhone via the car play adaptor to the head unit.
-Just as the Android owners (that don’t own an Android headunit) – use the Android Auto adaptor to stram the phone to the in-car screen.
+Just as the Android owners (who don’t own an Android headunit) – use the Android Auto adaptor to stram the phone to the in-car screen.

 Compatible Car Stereos